CodeYourFuture/scot-graduation-project/README.md

 - The tests live with the modules.
 Some projects put the tests in a top-level folder `__tests` but we chose that they live with the components they test, i.e. a test for `About.js` will be in a file called `About.test.js` at the same level in the folder.

 - Styles are in the folder `client/styles`.
 Each file in that folder will contain styles related to a specific component (and have the same name), i.e. a component called `About.js` might define styles in `styles/About.css` and import them.

+### Component library

+We will use [Semantic UI](https://react.semantic-ui.com/) component library for the projects.
+Check out the documentation to get familiar with it.

 ## Server